Cooking & Recipes

 Pearled barley is both easier to find and the type called for in most recipes.
 To use hulled barley (which you can find in health food stores) in place of the pearled variety in any recipe, increase the cooking time.
 Barley is an excellent source of fiber (one cup cooked containing 13 grams); its insoluble fiber helps maintain large populations of friendly bacteria in the digestive tract.
 Additionally, barley has been shown to aid in regulating blood sugar after meals (more so than other grains of similar glycemic index, like wheat) for up to 10 hours, most likely thanks to the colonic fermentation of barley's indigestible carbohydrates.
-This finding is good news for diabetics and others concerned with their blood glucose levels.
+This finding about barley is good news for diabetics and others concerned with their blood glucose levels.
 Like wheat and rye, barley is a gluten grain and is therefore unsuitable for those with celiac disease or gluten intolerance.

 Cooking time: pearled, 45-60 minutes; hulled, 90 minutes